 Out and About Program

-The Out and About training program focuses on helping your dog be able to go with you around town, such as walking on a loose leash, lying comfortably at a cafe, walking past the el tracks, going to a store together, passing other dogs nicely, and even going past the dog park without pulling towards it.
+The Tucker Pup's Out and About training program focuses on helping your dog master loose leash walking plus remain calm in outdoor environments.
+The goal is that your dog go with you around town, lying comfortably at a cafe, walking past the el tracks, going to a store together, passing other dogs nicely, and even going past the dog park without pulling towards it.
 This is an incredible set of skills to have, and will change your relationship with your dog.

 - Politely walking through the lobby of your building and throughout your neighborhood